Albert0i/jest-course/JJSR.md

 Indexes are disk files and required to build/rebuild on demand behind the scenes and always have cost of their own way.

-To foresee the search criteria and resort to table scan in certain circumstance can cut down the number of indexes to some extend.
+To foresee the search criteria and resort to table scan in certain circumstance can cut down the number of indexes to some extent.

 - Change rate